-As agreed to in the Memorandum of Agreement dated April 26, 2013 in the provinces of New Brunswick, Nova Scotia and Prince Edward Island; dated June 4, 2013 in the province of Ontario and dated April 4, 2013 in the provinces of Manitoba and Saskatchewan, that forms part of the collective agreement (per Article 1.01).
+As agreed to in the Memorandum of Agreement dated June 18, 2018 in the Province of Manitoba, that forms part of the Collective Agreement (per Article 1.01).

 ARTICLE 24.00 - PROVINCIAL AND FEDERAL LAWS

 In the event any provision of this Agreement is in conflict with Provincial Statutes (or other areas where the Provincial Statutes are not applicable), the parties agree to renegotiate such provisions for the purpose of making it conform to such Provincial Statutes where required, however, all other provisions of this Agreement shall remain in force.